wintercms/docs/database/relations.md

 Winter provides two methods of defining model relationships.
 Both provide the same level of functionality - which one you use is entirely up to your own preferences.

-- Property-based array configuration in the model class, available in all versions of Winter CMS (Property style)
+- Property-based array configuration in the model class (Property style)
-- Relation methods defined in the model class, synonymous with Laravel, available since Winter CMS v1.2.5 (Method style)
+- Relation methods defined in the model class, [synonymous with Laravel](https://laravel.com/docs/9.x/eloquent-relationships#defining-relationships) (Method style)

 ### Property style relationship definition